uo-ec607/lectures/17-spark/17-spark.md

 sparklyr::spark_install(version = "2.3.0")
 ```

-Fair warning: Installation will take a while to complete.
+Installation may take a few minutes to complete, depending on your internet connection and system.

 ### Java 8